- Tour Plan

 Thereafter, you shall undergo an Ayurvedic massage (45mins) at wellness centre, Vaidya Sultras.

 Evening at 05:30 PM, you will have the discussion on Indian Philosophy with Yoga Instructor and this will be followed by Yoga Session (1 hour).

-Afternoon is free to relax and enjoy the breath taking views
+The afternoon is free to relax and enjoy the breathtaking views

 In the morning we drive to Madurai